OpenTermsArchive/docs/content/collections/create.en.md

 ### Declarations

-Create the collection declarations repository by using the [`demo-declarations`](https://github.com/OpenTermsArchive/demo-declarations) repository as template:
+Create the collection declarations repository by using the [`demo-declarations`](https://github.com/OpenTermsArchive/demo-declarations) repository as template.

 - Go to the [`demo-declarations` repository](https://github.com/OpenTermsArchive/demo-declarations)
 - Click on the “Use this template” dropdown and select “Create a new repository”